Greek Steam merchant

 |Notes on event|

-At 17.20 hours on 7 Dec, 1942, the unescorted Saronikos was hit in the engine room by one of two torpedoes from U-177, broke in two and sank within two minutes.
-The master, 29 crew members and two gunners (the ship was armed with two 20mm and two machine guns) were lost.
+At 17.20 hours on 7 Dec, 1942, the unescorted Saronikos (Master Alexandros A. Papatheofanous) was hit in the engine room by one of two torpedoes from U-177, broke in two and sank within two minutes in the Mozambique Channel about 55 miles south of Inhambane, Portuguese East Africa.
+The master, 28 crew members and two gunners (the ship was armed with two 20mm and two machine guns) were lost.
 The Germans questioned the two surviving crew members on a raft and provided them with bandages and provisions.
 The survivors made landfall after nine days near Chai Chai about 80 miles from Lourenço Marques and arrived in this harbor in the afternoon on 19 December.

 If you can help us with any additional information on this vessel then please contact us.